vimeo/psalm/docs/contributing/philosophy.md

-# The Governing Philosophy for Psalm development
+# Philosophy

+This is about why Psalm is the way it is.
 This is a living document!

 ## Psalm is a tool for PHP written in PHP